prabuw/prabuw.com-old/content/posts/hangman-and-finite-state-machines.md

     - The event can optionally hold extra data.
 For example, the `GUESS` event holds the guessed letter.
     - The state machine will reject an event that is not valid for the current state.
     - A rejected event is logged to the developer tools in the browser but otherwise is transparent to the user.
-- XState provides a free [tool](https://xstate.js.org/viz) to visualise a state machine.
+- XState provides a [tool](https://xstate.js.org/viz) to visualise a state machine.
     - Visualising a state machine is helpful when modelling a system.
-    - You can store and embed the visualisation as I have done below.
 - XState provides a [react hook](https://xstate.js.org/docs/recipes/react.html#hooks) to integrate with a react application.
+They also have integrations for other popular front-end ecosystems.

 The state machine from the [hangman game](/hangman):